tri-cods/html-css/sections/rules.md

 }
 ```

-The first rule applies to all `<h1>` tags on each page where your HTML document links to your stylesheet, and changes the font style and display of those headings.
+The first rule (selected with the `h1` selector) applies to all `<h1>` tags on each page where your HTML document links to your stylesheet, and changes the font style and display of those headings.

-The lines within the curly braces (i.e. `{ }`) are called **selectors**, and they change the formatting of the elements in the HTML document.
-Each selector ends in a semicolon (`;`).
+The lines within the curly braces (i.e. `{ }`) are called **rules**, and they change the formatting of the elements in the HTML document.
+Each rule ends in a semicolon (`;`).

-Note the different syntax being used for the different rule sets.
-The bottom two are specific kinds of rule sets called **classes** and **ids**.
-In general, classes and ids allow for more specific styling—more on these soon!
+Note the different syntax being used to select items for for styling with rule sets.
+The bottom two selectors are used to apply rule sets to **ids** and **classes**.
+In general, adding classes and ids to HTML elements allows for more specific styling — more on these soon!

 ## Challenge